What employment sector do you work in?

 After I finished high school, I went on to complete an undergraduate degree in Geography and Social Public Policy at the University of Glasgow.
 During my studies, I conducted research on oyster habitat preferences and salmon migration barriers and completed a summer internship with a geomatics company in Canada.
 All of these experiences prepared me for my current job to a great extent.

 What advice would you give to someone coming into the profession?

 Don’t give up.
 You will need to be stubborn and persistent to enter the sector and progress but it is absolutely worth it.
 The environmental sector has some of the loveliest and kindest people out there and I feel as though my work is making an impact on marine ecosystems.
-Find a mentor, someone you aspire to be like and pick their brains.
-If you apply for a job, don’t just wait to hear back about your application, but ask to have a discussion about the role and show initiative and interest.
+Find a mentor, someone you aspire to be like, and pick their brains.
+If you apply for a job, don’t just wait to hear back about your application, but ask to discuss the role and show initiative and interest.